 Everything was effectively his.

-Tseng opened the door from the inside, but Rufus strode out before it was open, touching down with the helicopter – a lean, long-legged man with his father's eyes and a sweep of orange hair.
-Otherwise Cloud would never have guessed the relation.
+Tseng slid open the helicopter door from the inside.
+Rufus strode out before it was open, touching down before the helicopter.
+He was a lean, long-legged man with a sweep of orange hair.
+While the President seemed to lean and gesture over his stout body everywhere he went, Rufus's steps were trim and precise, as if everything were timed.
+He had his father's hardened eyes, otherwise Cloud would never have guessed the relation.

 Following Rufus out of the helicopter was a huge black feline – waist-high at least, and with a whip-like tentacle slithering out behind its head.
-It was some coerl-kin, Cloud marvelled that Rufus had managed to train a beast that wild – unless they had been raised together.
+A guard hound, the color of midnight.

 Palmer shrieked something to Rufus – Cloud couldn't hear it over the propeller.
 Rufus's double-breasted white coat flapped at his calves.
-Cloud saw a shotgun underneath the coat.
+When the wind drew it aside, Cloud saw a shotgun hanging from Rufus's waist.

 Rufus nodded at Palmer and Tseng helped the executive into the helicopter.

-Rufus made a circle motion with his hands, and the helicopter took off.
-Cloud watched it lift above the top of the building and fly in a slow, curving arc – encircling them by a wide radius.
+Rufus made a circle motion with his hands, and the helicopter took off, leaving Shinra's son on the tarmac with AVALANCHE.
+Cloud watched the chopper lift above the top of the building and fly in a slow, curving arc – encircling them by a wide radius.

-The black cat was dutifully standing by Rufus's side.
+The guard hound stood dutifully by Rufus's side.
 Rufus kept his eyes on them.
 "Who are you?"